 - For “managed” photos, Lightroom’s Import from Aperture process will always make copies of those pictures and put them in new date-based Finder folders (YYYY/MM/YYYY-MM-DD).
 If you don’t like that structure or don’t have enough hard drive space, I recommend you use Aperture’s own Relocate Masters command to switch your “managed” photos to “referenced”.
-This means you can choose your own folder structure.
+You can choose your own folder structure.

 - For “referenced” photos in Aperture, the Import tool’s default behaviour is also to copy your photos into new date-based folders.
 Again, you may not want that.
 In this case, choose the option to leave the photos in their current folder locations.

 I wouldn’t change the other options, apart from perhaps the top one.
 This imports small JPEG files showing how your pictures looked in Aperture.